sciabarra/Mosaico/docs/docker/tasks.md

-# Available Tasks in the plugin
+# Available Tasks in the MosaicoPlugin plugin

 ## alpBuild